MykelAllan/FinalProject/README.md

 # FinalProject

 # BackEnd

-## Project Overview
+### Project Overview
-- This Node.js project serves as the backend for an application that manages tasks and user authentication.
-- It uses Express for building the server, MongoDB for data storage,
-- Passport for user authentication, and JWT for token-based user sessions.
+This Node.js project serves as the backend for an application that manages fruits shopping and user authentication.
+It uses Express for building the server, MongoDB for data storage, Passport for user authentication, and JWT for token-based user sessions.

-### Features:
+#### Features:

 - **User Authentication:** Utilizes Passport.js for local strategy authentication.
 Users can log in, register, and log out securely.

-- **Tasks Management:** Allows users to perform CRUD operations on tasks, including adding, updating, and deleting tasks.
+- **Fruits Shopping Management:** Allows users to perform CRUD operations on fruits, including adding, updating, and deleting fruits.

-- **API Endpoints:** Provides API endpoints for retrieving tasks, retrieving specific tasks by ID, and managing tasks through HTTP methods.
+- **API Endpoints:** Provides API endpoints for retrieving fruits, retrieving specific fruits by ID, and managing fruits through HTTP methods.

-## Installation
+### Installation

 To run this project locally, follow these steps: